 Molecular mechanisms behind endothelial dysfunction (Anatomical Society)

 Impairment in vascular function, specifically increased angiogenesis and vascular leakage, is a major complication of diseases such as diabetes, cancer and hypertension.
 The adhesion molecules which hold the lining cells i.e. the endothelial cells together play a role in both these functions.
-Our group uses ex vivo human perfusion models and in vitro cell cultures to understand the signalling and regulation of these molecules and how they may go wrong, specially in diabetes.
-Our major interest is the functioning of blood vessels in the human placenta, in normal and diabetic pregnancies.
+Our group uses ex vivo human perfusion models and in vitro cell cultures to understand the signalling and regulation (gene and protein) of these molecules and how they may go wrong, specially in diabetes.
+Our major interest is the functioning of blood vessels in the human placenta, in normal pregnancies and those complicated by diabetes and pre-eclampsia.
 The placenta is vital for fetal nutrition, development, growth and well-being throughout gestation and impaired placental function causes fetal morbidity and mortality.
 Moreover, in-utero disturbances may lead to fetal programming and increased risk of cardiovascular diseases and diabetes in adulthood.
 We wish to develop therapeutic strategies to prevent the vascular complications we have shown to exist in the placenta in pregnancies complicated by diabetes.
 We have a near-physiological, extra-corporeal placental perfusion system which allows us to look at the effect of key factors on trans-placental transport, whilst in vitro models allow more long term effects on angiogenic parameters to be studied.
 The placental perfusion system allows monitoring of maternal and fetal blood flow and pressure and lends itself to studies of directional transport.
 We have expertise into growth of primary endothelial cells in 2-D or 3-D culture systems to study barrier properties and angiogenesis.
 We have a trilayer model of the outer retinal barrier which allows studies into drug transport as well as hypoxia-mediated neo-vascularisation.
-Immunocytochemistry, confocal microscopy and real time imaging, as well as standard molecular biology which include immunoblotting are routinely used in our laboratory.
-We also have expertise of immuno-electron methods and standard transmission electron microscopy.
+Immunocytochemistry, confocal microscopy and real time imaging, as well as standard molecular biology which include immunoblotting and transfection studies are routinely used in our laboratory.
+We also have expertise of immuno-electron methods and transmission electron microscopy.
 The growth factors of specific interest to us include vascular endothelial growth factor and angiopoietin-1.
 We have knowledge of the behaviour of junctional adhesion molecules (occludin, VE-cadherin and beta-catenin) in regulating paracellular permeability, endothelial survival and angiogenesis.

 We are interested in the potential use of human mesenchymal stem cells from the umbilical cord in vascular repair.
 Research is on going using real time imaging and other laboratory cell biology techniques.